benjamin-mlr/mbert-unseen-languages/README.md

-# When Being Unseen from mBERT is just the Beginning:Handling New Languages With Multilingual Language Models
+# When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models

-This repository includes pointers and scripts to reproduce experiments presented in [When Being Unseen from mBERT is just the Beginning:Handling New Languages With Multilingual Language Models](https://arxiv.org/abs/2010.12858)
+This repository includes pointers and scripts to reproduce experiments presented in [When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models](https://arxiv.org/abs/2010.12858)

 ##  Transliteration